DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 onSort | ({ keepOther: boolean, cancel: boolean }) | An event that changes the associated column's sorting state.
-The `keepOther` and `cancel` arguments specify whether to keep existing sorting and cancel sorting by the associated column. allowGroupingByClick | boolean | Specifies whether to render a control that toggles the associated column's grouping state. onGroup | () => void | An event that invokes grouping by the associated column. allowDragging | boolean | Specifies whether a user can drag a column by the header cell. dragPayload | any | A data object that identifies the associated column in the drag-and-drop context. onWidthChange | ({ shift: number }) => void | An event that initiates the column width changing.
+The `keepOther` and `cancel` arguments specify whether to keep existing sorting and cancel sorting by the associated column. allowGroupingByClick | boolean | Specifies whether to render a control that toggles the associated column's grouping state. onGroup | () => void | An event that invokes grouping by the associated column. onWidthChange | ({ shift: number }) => void | An event that initiates the column width changing.
 The initial column width increases by the `shift` value or decreases if `shift` is negative onDraftWidthChange | ({ shift: number }) => void | An event that changes the column width used for preview.
 The initial column width increases by the `shift` value or decreases if `shift` is negative.
 Setting `shift` to `null` clears the column's draft width. getMessage | ([messageKey](#localization-messages): string) => string | Returns the text displayed in a sorting control within the  header cell.